-The SCBBO will accept application attachment packages (on a per project basis), from ISPs that have been successfully gated during the prequalification phase in accordance with the timeline conveyed in BEAD grant guidelines, which will be published prior to the BEAD grant program launch.
-Grant applications will be structured in such a way to collect any additional gating criteria not captured during the prequalification phase along with grading information relevant for the SCBBO and/or their consultants to determine whether the application fulfills requirements set forth by the BEAD program and associated grant guidelines.
-The applicant must also submit the subset of unserved and underserved BSLs and/or eligible CAIs they plan to serve within their project area, matching the SCBBO's ZCTA geography for project areas as further mentioned in section 2.4.6.
-A prospective subgrantee must submit separate application attachment packages for each ZCTA-based project.
-The SCBBO will not accept any application attachment package whose geography spans multiple ZCTAs; this is so that a one-to-one comparison of competing applications can occur as part of the selection process.
+The SCBBO will accept applications in accordance with the timeline conveyed in BEAD grant guidelines which will be published prior to the BEAD grant program launch.
+Grant applications will be structured in such a way to collect gating and grading information relevant for the SCBBO and/or their consultants to determine whether the application fulfills requirements set forth by the BEAD program and associated grant guidelines.
+The applicant must also submit the subset of unserved and underserved BSLs and/or eligible CAIs they plan to serve within their project area, matching the SCBBO's county geography for project areas as further mentioned in section 2.4.6.
+A prospective subgrantee must submit separate applications for each county-based project.
+The SCBBO will not accept any application whose geography spans multiple counties; this is so that a one-to-one comparison of competing applications can occur as part of the selection process.